Positive Psychology / Positive Thinking

 Did you ever read the story called "The Little Engine That Could" (amazon.com)?
 If so, you probably remember the words "I think I can, I think I can, I think I can..."

 I've always believed in positive thinking, it always has felt right in my heart, and finally it's been scientifically proven that it makes sense!
 For example, science has shown that positive emotions are healthier for you then negative emotions.
-And positive emotions help you move forward in life, not unlike the "I think I can" mantra helped the little engine that could overcome a seemingly impossible task.
-On the flip side, if you google the effects of negative thinking, there are many pages that provide lists of emotional and physical costs of negative thinking.
+And positive emotions help you move forward in life, not unlike the "I think I can" mantra that helped "the little engine that could" overcome a seemingly impossible task.
+On the flip side, if you google the effects of negative thinking (google), there are many pages that provide lists of the emotional and physical costs of negative thinking.

 Using a simple analogy, what do you think would happen if you exercised only your left arm and not your right arm?
 The answer, of course is that your left arm would get stronger and your right would be weaker.
 Well the brain works in a similar manor.
 Negativity creates more and "stronger" negative neuron paths in your brain, causing you to think more negatively.

 Yet many traditional therapies, in a general sense, try to remove the negative effects of an emotional wound by focusing on the issue, and working through it.